HRV for Beginners

 Making Sense of Your Numbers

-Don't panic about your number: - "Normal" ranges from 20ms to 100ms+ depending on person - Age, fitness, genetics all affect baseline - Your number isn't good or bad—it's just yours
+Don't panic about your number: - "Normal" RMSSD ranges from 20ms to 100ms+ depending on person - Age, fitness, genetics, and sex all affect baseline - Your number isn't good or bad—it's just yours - Collect at least 2 weeks of data before drawing any conclusions

-Simple interpretation: - Above your average → Good day to push - Below your average → Consider easier day - Way below average → Something's off—rest or investigate
+Simple interpretation: - Above your 7-day average → Good day to push harder in training - Within 10% of average → Normal day, proceed as planned - Below your average by 15%+ → Consider an easier day or active recovery - Way below average (20%+ drop) → Something's off—rest, hydrate, and check for common causes like poor sleep, alcohol, or oncoming illness

 Related Guides